Why do we rely on specific information over statistics?

 The reason why participants took base rate information into consideration when making predictions about their peers is that they did not have access to individuating information about any of these people.
 As a result, they had to rely on base rate information alone.
 However, this was not the case when making predictions about themselves.
 Participants used their own personality and past behaviors as individuating information in making the prediction about how much money they would donate.
 Since we tend to value individuating information more than base rate information, they did not adjust their predictions for themselves as they gained access to more base rate information.13

 This demonstrates that, when no specific individuating information is available, we will use base rate information in making predictions.
 However, as soon as we have access to that individuating information, we latch onto it and use it instead.

 What it is

 The base rate fallacy refers to how we tend to rely more on specific information than we do statistics when making probability judgments.

 Why it happens

-There are multiple factors that contribute to the occurrence of the base rate fallacy.
-One is the representativeness heuristic, which states that the extent to which an event or object is representative of its category influences our probability judgments, which little regard for base rates.
+There are two main factors that contribute to the occurrence of the base rate fallacy.
+One is the representativeness heuristic, which states that the extent to which an event or object is representative of its category influences our probability judgments, with little regard for base rates.
 Another is relevance, which suggests that we consider specific information to be more relevant than general information, and therefore selectively attend to individuating information over base rate information.

 Example 1 - The cab problem